 Phillip Glen Armour

-Phil has been in the software development business for nearly 40 years.
+Phil has been in the software development business for over 40 years.

 In this time Phil has built industrial process control and management systems for steelworks, native language parsers for communications systems, data management systems for large retail operations, and support systems for airlines.
 Phil was a database administrator and led the implementation of two major projects for United Airlines, worked at the DoE's Argonne National Laboratory for two years, has been a consultant to many project teams, and has developed many different kinds of systems on many different platforms.